zuccha/smw-code/patches/customize-status-bar/README.md

 ## Limitations

-The current patch suffffers from the following limitations:
+The current patch suffers from the following limitations:

 1. It is not possible to use the left-most tile of the second row of the status bar.